spider-rs/spider/spider/README.md

 1. `sitemap`: Include sitemap pages in results.
 1. `time`: Enables duration tracking per page.
 1. `chrome`: Enables chrome headless rendering, use the env var `CHROME_URL` to connect remotely.
+1. `chrome_screenshot`: Enables storing a screenshot of each page on crawl.
+Defaults the screenshots to the ./storage/ directory.
+Use the env variable `SCREENSHOT_DIRECTORY` to adjust the directory.
+To save the background set the env var `SCREENSHOT_OMIT_BACKGROUND` to false.
 1. `chrome_headed`: Enables chrome rendering headful rendering [experimental].
 1. `chrome_cpu`: Disable gpu usage for chrome browser.
 1. `chrome_stealth`: Enables stealth mode to make it harder to be detected as a bot.